Frequently

 Students can replace the Letter of Recommendation in their application with a Word Doc or PDF indicating who will be writing their Letter of Recommendation, the recommending adult’s email address, and when we can expect to receive it.

-• Address all Letters of Recommendation to “Admissions
+Address all Letters of Recommendation to “Admissions”

-• Sign up for our newsletter to get reminders of important dates for next year’s camp!
+Sign up for our newsletter to get reminders of important dates for next year’s camp!

 Our camp is competitive, and each year we offer a Standby List to students who applied within the application window but were not accepted to camp.
 These students will be contacted should a student forfeit their camp slot.

+As you’ll learn from the airlines, a Standby List is not a guarantee.
 Please do not email us and ask if you can still apply or attend camp.
+Once the plane pushes back, no more passengers can board.

 We are a group of volunteers, and once the application window is closed, we dedicate much of our time over the next few weeks to preparing for camp.
 It may be several days before we get back to you.